-- The study doctors do not know who will or will not have side effects. - Some side effects may go away soon, some may last a long time, or some may never go away. - Some side effects may make it hard for you to have children. - Some side effects may be mild.
-Other side effects may be very serious and even result in death.
+- The study doctors do not know who will or will not have side effects. - Some side effects may go away soon, some may last a long time, or some may never go away. - Some side effects may interfere with your ability to have children. - Some side effects may be serious and may even result in death.